SweetySeelam2/-Housing_MultiLinearRegression/README.md

 - Try non-linear models like XGBoost or Neural Networks for better predictions.

 ## Author
-Sweety Seelam
+Sweety Seelam.

-Feel free to contribute, raise issues, or reach out for collaboration at sweetyrao670@gmail.com.
+Feel free to contribute, raise issues, or reach out for collaboration.
+For further queries, you can contact me at sweetyrao670@gmail.com.